-A predictable scenario is one that can be previously specified to design the interaction model, while a non predictable scenario is one that is not foreseen at the design time.
-On that basis, Caliusco et al. (2000) proposed to develop an architecture for the GDSS with two mechanisms of interaction among domains: a contract-based mechanism, which supports the static decision process, and a mobile agent-based mechanism to support dynamic decision processes.
-In this paper, we consider only the second mechanism [1].
+A predictable scenario is one that can be previously specified to design the interaction model, while a non predictable scenario is one that is not foreseen at design time.
+On that basis, Caliusco et al. (2000) proposed to develop an architecture for the GDSS with two mechanisms of interaction among domains: a contract-based mechanism, which supports the static decision process, and a mobile agent-based mechanism that allows domains carrying out searching and gathering of information not included in these contracts.
+In this paper, we will only consider the second mechanism.

-MOBILE AGENT-BASED MECHANISM TO SUPPORT DYNAMIC DECISION PROCESSES
+2. MOBILE AGENT-BASED MECHANISM TO SUPPORT DYNAMIC DECISION PROCESSES

-When the interaction model among domains can not be defined because the decision scenarios are non predictable, the proper system must search the required information analyzing where these data are available, or can be generated.
-To do that, it is necessary to design a search mechanism that is able to decide where to look for the query.
-In this context, the mobile agent technology appears as the most suitable for this case.
+When the interaction model among domains cannot be defined because the decision scenarios are non predictable, the system itself must know where to search for the required information analyzing where these data is available, or can be generated.
+To do that, it is necessary to design a search mechanism able to decide where to look for the answer.
+In this context, the mobile agent technology appears as the most suitable for this case (Chess et al., 1998; Rus et al., 1998; White, 1997).

 An agent can be described as a software component that performs a specific task autonomously.
 Two classes of agents can be identified: static and mobile agents.
-While static agents are software components that stay in their respective computers using the network only to transfer information, mobile agents are software components that are able to migrate between different locations of a network in order to perform their tasks locally.
+While static agents are software components that stay in their respective computers using the network only to transfer information, mobile agents are software components that can migrate between different locations of a network in order to perform their tasks locally.
 Since mobile agents maintain an internal execution state and/or data state, they are able to perform different parts of their tasks sequentially on different locations into a distributed system.
 This concept of remote programming avoids the need for transferring a large amount of data across a network.
-At the same time, an agent can be regarded as intelligent or not, depending on whether it has been able to learn or not.
+At the same time, an agent can be regarded as intelligent or not, depending on whether it is able to learn or not.

-The mechanism proposed to support the dynamic decision process is based on the use of mobile agents to carry out the search and gathering of information ([2][6][8]).
+The mechanism proposed to support the dynamic decision process is based on the use of mobile agents to carry out searching and gathering of information.
 Within the architecture itself, we can find a series of fundamental elements, among which there are static, mobile and intelligent agents.
-These components are namely: Collecting Agents, the Representative Agent, the Collecting-Agents Server, the Gatekeepers and the Router Agent[1].
+These components are namely: Collecting Agents, the Representative Agent, the Collecting-Agents Server, the Gatekeepers and the Router Agent (Caliusco et al., 2000).
 Now, we will provide basic notions about each of them.
 We present this architecture in Figure 1.